Connect with us

 6. Cadmium

-This is a soft malleable metal that is resistant to corrosion, insoluble in water and non-flammable when in solid state.
+This is a soft malleable metal that is resistant to corrosion, insoluble in water and non-flammable when in the solid state.

-High levels of exposure to cadmium have also been linked to prostate, breast and lung cancer.
+High levels of exposure to cadmium have also been linked to prostate, breast, and lung cancer.

 7. Volatile Organic Compounds